Learning normalized image densities via dual score matching: Learning normalized energy models with dual score matching

 \section{Learning normalized energy models with dual score matching}

 Estimating a high-dimensional probability density from samples faces two significant challenges as a result of the curse of dimensionality.
-The first is \emph{statistical}: reasonably-sized datasets do not contain enough information about the unknown distribution.
-One then needs powerful inductive biases, typically in the form of a network architecture, to hope to recover the data distribution.
-The second challenge is \emph{computational}: the traditional objective is to maximize the likelihood of the model over the data, which is intractable due to the need to compute the normalization constant.
-Nevertheless, recently developed generative models implicitly solve this problem.
-Our approach draws inspiration from diffusion models (\Cref{sec:motivation}), and derives a novel objective (\Cref{sec:objective}) and architecture (\Cref{sec:architecture}) to learn \emph{normalized} log probabilities (energies) from data, addressing both challenges.
-It is validated numerically in \Cref{sec:performance}.
+The first is \emph{statistical}: realistically-sized datasets do not contain enough information to learn an unknown high-dimensional distribution.
+One thus needs powerful inductive biases, typically in the form of a parametric network architecture, to hope to recover the data distribution.
+The second challenge is \emph{computational}: the traditional objective aims to maximize the likelihood of the model over the data, which is intractable due to the need to compute the normalization constant.
+Nevertheless, recently developed generative models seem to succeed despite these problems.
+Drawing inspiration from diffusion models (\Cref{sec:motivation}), we develop a more direct solution by deriving a novel objective (\Cref{sec:objective}) and architecture (\Cref{sec:architecture}) for learning \emph{normalized} log probabilities (energies) from data.
+We validate our approach in \Cref{sec:performance}.